wdi-team-project/nozama-client/README.md

 Welcome to the Front End repository for our third project with GA, our team project.
 We all learned quite a lot throught the process.
 It was a great team effort and we look forward to continue working to really polish it up.

+As it stands the site is both user and admin facing with the ability to add products to and empty cart as well as create and delete products from the site.
+Our next steps will be to seperate the two.

 Our prompt was to build Nozama, a site similar to Amazon.
 We decided to act as though we were amazon rolling our a new food shopping piece of their site since they accquired Whole Foods.
 We named it Peach.

 ## Links